saurvs/astro-rust/README.md

   let julian_day = time::JulDay(&date);

-  // to be super accurate, get the Julian Ephemeris day
+  // to be super accurate, get the Julian Ephemeris day;
   // first find delta T, or get an observed value of delta T from
   // the Astronomical Almanac